Are There New Materials Being Used For Lightweight EV Construction?

 Ceramic matrix composites (CMCs) offer a unique combination of high-temperature resistance, lightweight properties, and excellent mechanical strength.
 CMCs are composed of a ceramic matrix, typically reinforced with fibers such as silicon carbide or carbon.
 The exceptional temperature resistance of CMCs makes them suitable for high-temperature applications in EVs, such as in exhaust systems or brake components.
 Moreover, CMCs exhibit low thermal expansion, resulting in improved dimensional stability and reduced thermal stress.

-See also What Are The Key Advancements In Electric Vehicle Safety Features?
+See also Are There Breakthroughs In Electric Vehicle Energy Storage Solutions?

 7.2 Challenges with CMCs